kartena/Proj4Leaflet/README.md

 **Note:** The relevant Proj4 definition should be defined directly via `proj4.defs` before loading the GeoJSON object.
 If it is not, proj4leaflet will throw an error.

-Also, note that future versions of the GeoJSON spec may not include explicit CRS support.
-See https://github.com/GeoJSONWG/draft-geojson/pull/6 for more information.

 ####Usage Example
 ```javascript
 proj4.defs("urn:ogc:def:crs:EPSG::26915", "+proj=utm +zone=15 +ellps=GRS80 +datum=NAD83 +units=m +no_defs");